 BA MA PhD

-Islay Mactaggart is a Research Fellow in Disability and Global Health at the International Centre for Evidence in Disability (ICED) and the International Centre for Eye Health (ICEH) at LSHTM.
+Islay Mactaggart is an Assistant Professor in Disability and Global Health at the International Centre for Evidence in Disability (ICED) and the International Centre for Eye Health (ICEH) at LSHTM.

 Alongside Prof. Hannah Kuper and Dorothy Boggs, Islay recently developed ICED's first MOOC (Massive Online Open Content) course on Global Health and Disability, which launched on the FutureLearn Platform in February 2018.

 - Non Communable Eye Diseases

 Islay is the co-supervisor of Tess Bright, a staff doctoral candidate researching rapid survey protocols for hearing loss prevalence data.

 Islay’s core research focus is on quantitative methodologies for measuring both the prevalence and the impact of impairment and disability in surveys and programs, with an emphasis on the development of modular mobile data collection and analysis tools and building the capacity of local stakeholders to design, implement and analyse their own disability surveys.

 Islay is ICEH's lead in coordinating the Rapid Assessment of Avoidable Blindness (RAAB) survey methodology, repository and community, including a new 2 year project with Peek Vision to rebuild RAAB as an end-to-end digital and cloud-based survey solution by the end of 2019.
 RAAB fieldwork is already underway in Palestine (2018), with further field tests planned for Zimbabwe (2018) and nested within the Gambia National Eye Health Survey (2019).

 Alongside various research design, training and data analysis consulting roles, Islay has coordinated a number of international disability and eye health research projects at ICED/ICEH including: